ChaseMichaelMartin/LettersCombined/README.md

    a test tomorrow that checks for that while awaiting your reponse!

- I would be more than happy to improve on this tomorrow. ( Friday, Feb.
-24 )
+ I would be more than happy to improve on this over the weekend even though it is due @9:00 AM on Saturday Feb.
+25th

- I am eager to hear back, thank you so much for your time!
+ I apologize if this doesn't look up to par with what you expected.
+I feel that if you wrote out how to implement these features in a technical manner I would be able to demonstrate my technical comprehension skills in addition to hopefully improving the project.

+ Thank you again for your time & consideration.